Team Solutions Group Master Services Agreement

 19. Governing Law; Venue

 This Agreement and any amendments and its validity, construction and performance shall be governed by the laws of California.
-Exclusive jurisdiction and venue for all matters relating to this Agreement shall be in the county and state of the MSP, and the parties agree and consent to such jurisdiction and venue.
+Exclusive jurisdiction and venue for all matters relating to this Agreement shall be in Los Angeles County, California, and the parties agree and consent to such jurisdiction and venue.

 This Agreement does not create any rights in any third parties.